hunter-read/lfg-notify-bot/README.md

 * **Q:** You should make an app/website.
   **A:** I like reddit and overall the lfg subreddit is full of good people, but also getting a app/website with the user base needed to sustain it is very difficult.
 There is [now a web page to subscribe](https://lfg.readpnw.dev) to the bot easily however.

+* **Q:** Are you gathering any data or statistics with this bot?
+  **A:** I do gather generic reddit post data which is updated daily and contains many of the search criteria. *Note:* The data is not perfect.
+As new filters are added and updates are made to better filter reddit posts, the statistics may vary sligtly over time.
+[All data](https://lfg.readpnw.dev/static/statistics.json) | [Year 2022](https://lfg.readpnw.dev/static/statistics_2022.json)

 Have a question, that is not answered here?
 [Send the developer a message](https://www.reddit.com/message/compose/?to=Perfekthuntr&subject=LFG%20Notification%20Bot%20Question)

+### User Data
+By subscribing to this bot, you agree to provide your reddit username and search preferences to be stored by LFG Notify Bot.
+When you unsubscribe, that data is deleted permenantly within 24 hours.
+This data is never shared.